What is Red Hat OpenShift Virtualization?

 KubeVirt provides services like those associated with traditional virtualization platforms, providing the best of both mature virtualization management technology and Kubernetes container orchestration.

-Started by Red Hat, KubeVirt is now a CNCF Sandbox project.
+Started by Red Hat, KubeVirt is now a CNCF incubating project.
 Red Hat is one of the leading contributors to the Kubernetes ecosystem, and builder of key features such as StatefulSets, role-based access control (RBAC), and Network Policy, as well as critical components of Kubernetes, including etcd (the cornerstone of Kubernetes that maintains cluster configuration).

 OpenShift Virtualization adds new objects to your Red Hat OpenShift cluster via Kubernetes custom resources to enable virtualization tasks.
 These tasks include:

-- Live migrating virtual machines between nodes.
+- Live migrating VMs between nodes.

 OpenShift Virtualization enables businesses to deliver a platform to:

 OpenShift Virtualization lets you bring your VM apps and services directly to Kubernetes today.
 Add VMs to container-based applications, and containerize those VMs over time.
 In the meantime, you gain complete control of all components of your application, VMs, containers, and serverless, all on a single platform.